Keyfactor/k8s-orchestrator/readme_source.md

 ## Platform Specific Notes

-The Keyfactor Universal Orchestrator may be installed on either Windows or Linux based platforms.
+The Keyfactor Command Universal Orchestrator may be installed on either Windows or Linux based platforms.
 The certificate operations supported by a capability may vary based what platform the capability is installed on.
-See the store type specific sections below for more details on specific cababilities based on Kubernetes resource type.
+See the store type specific sections below for more details on specific capabilities based on Kubernetes resource type.

 ## PAM Integration